 “It’s nothing like that,” Iris assured her.
 “I mean, I met him about five years ago.
 It surprised me that you said his name.
 Mr. Vega and I had a bit of a tiff and—”

 “Aw, that’s too bad,” Miss Sander said, smoothing strands her short red hair.
-She smiled widely.
+She smiled widely, a hint of relief in her bright eyes.
 “I’m sure there are other men that might prove to be more suitable boyfriend material.”

 At this point, Claire was tired of being ignored.
-She glared at the rich, overexcited woman, trying to think of something she could talk to her about.
-And then she saw the small, pink stud below Miss Sander’s ear.
-“Is that an implant?”
+She pointed at the small, pink stud below Miss Sander’s ear.
+“Is that an implant, Eve?”

-“Yeah, it’s a verbal-converter; it transcribes my speech into a text file,” Eve explained.
+“Yeah, it’s a verbal-converter; it transcribes my speech into a text file,” the girl explained.
 She scanned Claire’s face and neck.
 “Why haven’t you had one installed yet?
-They make life much easier.
+They make life so much easier.
 For my nineteenth birthday, my mom is going to buy me another one.
 I haven’t decided what to get.
-Maybe a radio or a dream-scanner.
+Maybe a radio or a dream-scanner!
 Hey, we should go together.”

 The Candidates directed their attentions to the entrance of the Transit Station.
 A number of people clad in dark grey uniforms approached.